Harry Coster: Personal life

 Coster died at his country home in Westchester on November 2, 1917.
 His widow, who had a summer home in Southampton, New York known as "Wee Cot", died in November 1922 at her residence, 50 East 81st Street, which she inherited from her husband.
-Her funeral was held at St. James' Episcopal Church on Madison Avenue and she was buried alongside her husband at the Coster family vault in the churchyard of St. Peters' Church in the Village of Westchester (which is now the East Bronx).
+Her funeral was held at St. James' Episcopal Church on Madison Avenue and she was buried alongside her husband at the Coster family vault in the churchyard of St. Peter's Church in the Village of Westchester (which is now the East Bronx).

 After Coster's death, his children auctioned off his estate with the Parish of St. Benedict's purchasing the family mansion in 1929 who used it as a schoolhouse until the Coster Mansion was torn down in 1930 and a new school was built in its place on Edison Avenue.
 To this day, St. Benedict's School stands on the same site.